 Why is Higher Education So Expensive?

 Before we get into the WHYs, let’s take a look at some actual numbers.
-Since 1985, the cost of a college education has surged more than 538%!
+Since 1985, the cost of a college education has surged more than 538% according to Bloomberg!
 Consider that, in comparison, medical costs have jumped “only” 286% while the consumer price index has risen a “mere” 121%.
 Doing some quick math, it’s clear that higher education is almost 4.5 times as expensive as it was just 30 years ago.

 Let’s look at some more numbers: